 Location

 As we mentioned above, the number one thing that will determine whether you need a fence permit is where you’re located, and your local laws and regulations.
-For example, in Montogomery County, Maryland, a permit is required to install any type of fence, unless you’re replacing a permitted fence with a like-for-like replacement.
+For example, in Montgomery County, Maryland, a permit is required to install any type of fence, unless you’re replacing a permitted fence with a like-for-like replacement.

 Location is especially important as there can be different regulations within the same city.
 In Baltimore, Maryland, for example, you need to obtain a fence permit from the Baltimore City Department of Housing and Community Development — unless you live in the metropolitan area that crosses over into Baltimore County, Howard County, or Anne Arundel County, that is.
 In that case, you’ll need to check your county websites to see if they have different fence regulations and then complete your fence permit applications there.